-How to spot chinch bugs
+How to identify chinch bugs

 Chinch bugs aren’t always easy to spot because they blend into the grass.
 But knowing what they look like and the damage they cause can help you protect your lawn better.